hpi-sam/digital-fuesim-manv/README.md

 ### With docker-compose (recommended)

 1. [`docker-compose`](https://docs.docker.com/compose/) needs to be installed.
-2. Run `docker-compose --env-file backend/.env up -d` in the root directory.
+2. Run `docker-compose up -d` in the root directory.
+This also starts the database.

 ### Without docker-compose